nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_design.md

 ## Fabricated Consultations ##

 Systems which allow direct recording of data outside of Consultation contexts should not fabricate Consultations to return such data.
-To do so would be generating information and structure which does not exist on the source system and would obscure the genuine Consultation content (for example last X Consultations displayed in patient summaries).
+To do so would be generating information and structure which does not exist on the source system and would obscure the genuine Consultation content (for example, last X Consultations displayed in patient summaries).
 Systems in this category have clear distinctions between Consultations and other types of record content and to fabricate Consultations would distort this native behaviour.